erizov/Professor/semester_7/lecture_44_quantum_computing/grover_algorithm/README.md

 1. Implement Grover ATechniquefrom scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this aapproachto solve real-world problems

 ### Short Description

-A computational method for grover algorithm.
-Solves specific problems in this domain through systematic processing.
+A computational method for grover atechnique Solves specific problems in this domain through systematic processing.
 Operates by applying algorithmic techniques to transform input data into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies